Ilanchz/Task-Manager/README.md

 # Task Manager

 Task Manager is a web application that helps you manage your tasks.
-It is built with React for the frontend, Tailwind CSS for styling, and MongoDB for backend calls.
-The data generated is plain text and encryptions have to be introduced such as MD5 hashing for more security.
+It is built with React and Tailwind CSS.
+MongoDB document is used to maintain the data.
+The data generated is plain text and encryptions have to be introduced such as hashing for more security.

 ## Demo